How to Use Oil for Curly Hair: A Comprehensive Guide

 The chart show that oils contain high levels of unsaturated fatty acids, while butter is rich with saturated fatty acids, when discussing oil for curly hair.

-The data from both charts demonstrate that oils contain high levels of unsaturated fatty acids, while butter is rich in saturated fatty acids.
-This explains why oil remains liquid at room temperature, and butter remains solid.
+The data shown in the tables above demonstrate that oils contain high levels of unsaturated fatty acids, while butters are rich in saturated fatty acids.
+This explains why oil remains liquid at room temperature and butter remains solid.

 Oils generally contain more oleic acid (mono-unsaturated), giving them a liquid consistency.
-Butter contains more palmitic or stearic acid, resulting in its semi-solid state.
+Butters contain more palmitic or stearic acid (saturated), resulting in their semi-solid state.

 Additionally, shorter carbon chains in fatty content provide a fine coating without greasiness.
-Long-chain carbons are dense and a stronger lubricant, but they can be difficult to apply and may leave a heavy feel or residue.
+Long-carbon chains are dense and stronger lubricants, but they can be difficult to apply and may leave a heavy feel or residue.16

-Hair oil can be broken down into two distinct types: Oils that penetrate (Moisturizing Oil) and oils that coat the hair (Sealing Oil).
+Hair oils can be broken down into two distinct types: those that penetrate (moisturizing oil) and those that coat the hair (sealing oil).
 This indicated that oils for curly hair should not just be chosen randomly or arbitrarily.

 Vector illustration of the hair shaft.

-Oil with a lower molecular weight, such as jojoba or grapeseed oil, can penetrate the hair shaft more effectively than oil with a higher molecular weight.
-But thicker consistency oil such as castor oil provides an additional barrier layer of protection on the hair surface, locking in moisture and preventing further damage.
+Oils with a lower molecular weight, such as jojoba or grapeseed oil, can penetrate the hair shaft more effectively than oils with a higher molecular weight.
+However, thicker consistency oils such as castor oil provide an additional barrier layer of protection on the hair surface, locking in moisture and preventing further damage.
+10,17

-The data above (figure 2) demonstrates that the fatty acid composition influences hair fiber penetration.
+The data shown in the tables above demonstrate that the fatty acid composition influences hair fiber penetration.

 Hair Porosity and Oils

-We can’t talk about oils and butter without including hair porosity.
-It is vital to understand what hair porosity and how it affects your hair to choose the products and treatments that will best preserve your hair’s appearance and texture,
+We can’t talk about oils and butters without including hair porosity.
+It is vital to understand what hair porosity is and how it affects your hair to choose the products and treatments that will best preserve your hair’s appearance and texture,

 Porosity is generally divided into three groups: high, normal (medium), and low.
-The pore size, volume of pores, and number of pores on a surface determine porosity levels.
+The pore size, volume of pores, and number of pores on a surface determine porosity levels.20

 Image of hair cuticle showing low porosity, medium porosity, and high porosity.

-Abundant open pores, larger pore size, and abundant spacing between the cortex matrix layers characterize High Porosity Hair.
+High-porosity hair is characterized by abundant open pores, larger pore sizes, and abundant spacing between the cortex matrix layers.
 This type of hair has lifted cuticles that allow it to absorb moisture quickly.
-But retaining hydration efficiently also makes for a fast loss if not managed correctly.
+However, retaining hydration efficiently also makes for a fast loss if not managed correctly.

-Medium Porosity Hair is the perfect balance of open cuticles and pores, enabling it to absorb both active ingredients and water with remarkable efficiency.
+Medium-porosity hair is the perfect balance of open cuticles and pores, allowing it to absorb active ingredients and water with remarkable efficiency.11,19,20,21

 Methods Used to Determine Hair Porosity

 There are several ways to test your hair porosity: the float test, spray bottle, slide, tangle, product, and stretch test.
-To understand your hair porosity accurately, you will need a specialized device such as the gas adsorption method.
+To understand your hair porosity accurately, you will need a specialized device and use the gas adsorption method.

-The gas adsorption technique is the best method for accurately determining porosity, as it can reveal both specific surface area and pore size.
-The float test can also help you form a highly accurate estimation.
-Although numerous variables might make the test inconclusive, it can still provide a general overview.
+The gas adsorption technique is the best method for accurately determining porosity, as it can reveal both specific surface area and pore size.20,22 The float test can also help you form a highly accurate estimation.
+Although numerous variables might make the test inconclusive, it can still provide a general overview.23

-Albeit these tests may not be entirely precise or reliable, they can still act as a valuable beginning point and helpful guide.
+Albeit the float test may not be entirely precise or reliable, it can still act as a valuable beginning point and helpful guide.

 • Take a single hair strand.